 Just clean out your syringe as the dye will discolor it over time.
 Most good sprayers won’t decolor from the dye so you should be good there.

-Spraying this weed killing formula.
+Spraying this nutsedge grass control formula.

 You want to use a fine mist spray on your sprayer.